 Here are the file types each machine can recognize.

-Brother Embroidery File Format
+Brother Embroidery Machine File Format

 However, Brother machines should also be able to make use of DST embroidery files.
 These are typically used on commercial machines like the Tajima, but your machine should read these as well.